elle-j/thusly/design/implementation/tokenizer.md

 1. When the digit `1` is encountered, it keeps advancing the `current` pointer until a non-digit is found, in this case `.`.
 1. Since numbers in Thusly are double-precision floating point numbers, it looks ahead one character to see if it is a `.`, and if so, looks ahead another character to see if it is a digit.
 1. The `current` pointer is then advanced until it encounters the whitespace.
-1. The token is generated:
+1. The token is generated using the characters between `start` and `current` as the lexeme:

     ```
     Token: